MeanderingNinja/Integrate-Github-Repo-with-Jenkins-Build/README.md

 # Integrate-Github-repo-with-Jenkins-build
 This documentation is to showcase how I integrate a github repo with a Jenkins job for my CICD pipeline.

-### Generating a token for Jenkins on Github
+### Step 1: Generating a token for Jenkins on Github

-### Setting up a webhook in your GitHub repository that points to your Jenkins instance
+### Step 2: Setting up a webhook in your GitHub repository that points to your Jenkins instance
 - Go to your GitHub repository and click on **"Settings"**
 - Then, click on **"Webhooks"** and click the **"Add webhook"** button.
 - Enter the **Payload URL** of your Jenkins instance and set the **content type** to **"application/json"**.